-After several months of deliberation, the Humane Society board voted to shut down the store, worried that the agency could not shoulder the financial responsibility and risk that would come with running the business.
+After several months of deliberation, the Humane Society board voted to shut the store down, worried that the society could not shoulder the financial responsibility and risk that would come with running the store.

 Only one board member, Bonnie S. Boyd, voted against the decision.
-Now, she is working with Humane Society volunteer Hilary M. Oak to figure out how to keep the store going.
+Now, she is working with Humane Society volunteer Hilary M. Oak to figure out how to keep the shop going.

 The Humane Society board agreed to give the pair until the March 18 board meeting to come up with a business plan.

-Ms. Boyd said she does not want to see the Humane Society give up a stable source of revenue.
-The shop donated $6,329 to the agency in 2013.
+Ms. Boyd said she did not want to see the Humane Society give up a stable source of revenue.
+The shop donated $6,329 to the Humane Society in 2013.

 Its already tried and true.
 It does crank out a profit.
 I think we could do even better, she said.
 The bottom line is money, and we need it.